 Hazus is a nationally applicable standardized methodology that contains models for estimating potential losses from earthquakes, floods and hurricanes.
 Hazus uses Geographic Information Systems (GIS) technology to estimate physical, economic and social impacts of disasters.
 It graphically illustrates the limits of identified high-risk locations due to earthquake, hurricane and floods.
 Users can then visualize the spatial relationships between populations and other more permanently fixed geographic assets or resources for the specific hazard being modeled, a crucial function in the pre-disaster planning process.

-Federal, state and local government agencies and the private sector can download the latest version of Hazus and state datasets free-of-charge online by visiting the FEMA Flood Map Service Center (MSC) at msc.fema.gov.
+Federal, state and local government agencies and the private sector can download the latest version of Hazus and state datasets free-of-charge online by visiting the FEMA Flood Map Service Center (MSC).

-The hardware and software requirements for running Hazus are different for each release and are available in the Hazus Installation Instructions, which are provided with the Hazus software or available in the FEMA library.
+The hardware and software requirements for running Hazus are different for each release and are available online or in the ”Getting Started” document included with the software download, The Getting Started document also contains a list of changes available in the newest version of Hazus.

 Users can also call the FEMA Map Information Exchange (FMIX) at 1-877-336-2627 as an alternative means of support.
-The FMIX helps users during normal business hours to follow up on Help Desk tickets, receive assistance in using the Help Desk or obtain answer general questions about Hazus.
+The FMIX helps users during normal business hours to follow up on Help Desk tickets, receive assistance in using the Help Desk or obtain answers to general questions about Hazus.

 Regularly scheduled Hazus training classes are held at FEMA's Emergency Management Institute (EMI), located on the National Emergency Training Center campus in Emmitsburg, Maryland, 75 miles north of Washington, DC.